IN2-Moist/2Take1-Moist-Script/README.md

  Delayed Script Host Force

 Get Player Killers
- WIP Rework of my old Combat tracker currently only gives a notifty of who killed who if it was a player
+ WIP Rework of my old Combat tracker currently only gives a notify of who killed who if it was a player

 Log Session Joins
  Outputs a daily Session Player Join CSV with all their info

 Anti Voice Chat Privacy
-	Unlocks VoiceChat: if they have Setting to < no one | Friends | Crew > this will enable you to hear them and them to hear you!
+	Unlocks Voice Chat: if they have Setting to < no one | Friends | Crew > this will enable you to hear them and them to hear you!

 Disable R* Editor Recording
  Fixes Crashes that can happen when activating it while using the menu, Prevents any Recording.

 Detect Orbital Users
-  Protects or Notifys Depending on Selection:
+  Protects or Notifies Depending on Selection:
     < & Notify | Protect & Notify | & Protect >
   Option with Notify will Notify when Player is Close to the Orbital Room Entrance and again once they are inside!
   Option with Protect if also notify will tell you same as above but will also tell you its activating Orbital Protection on this Player, Protect without notify will just turn on orbital Protection without telling you about anything!
-No Notifys at all!
+No Notifies at all!
   Once Protection is turned on this will disable any players ability to use the orbital cannon on you while they are in the orbital room.
   They just will never find you in the player list preventing any orbital!
   One exception that can bypass this Protection is a bounty either way!